SORVER/CopyShield/README.md

 the differences are highlighted as follows:
 - Green: The code that second participant added.
 - Red: The code that second participant removed.
-- blue : The code that is common between the two participants.
+- Blue : The code that is common between the two participants.

+note: the order of the participants in submission time is only available in codeforces submissions, (not in vjudge case cuz can't know who submit first ¯\\_(ツ)_/¯ ).

 you can see the example below to understand it better 👇👇.